| | | |

 The community has the solutions.

 The whole East Phillips Urban Farm project is an example of people working together to preserve and strengthen a community.
 It is bigger than an urban farm.
-It is a movement to build a better future where everyone has the opportunity to be grow and thrive.
+It is a movement to build a better future where everyone has the opportunity to grow and thrive.
 It is a movement for a fairer, healthier, and better world.
 A world that works for everyone.

 The East Phillips Urban Farm is a view from the future.
 It is a food forest where no one goes hungry, no one goes without shelter, and everyone’s basic human needs are met.
 It’s a future where we invest in our children, where all future generations have the opportunity to prosper, and where we can live in peace with justice for all.
 This view of the future is not an impossible dream.